 The integration, though not officially supported, is expected to work on custom deployments of Hadoop components that leverage Ambari as their management and monitoring service.

 Moviri – Ambari Extractor requires Ambari is continuously and correctly monitoring the various entities supported by the integration, full list available below.
 Any lack in meeting this requirement will cause lask in data coverage.

 Network View is made available in the form of an additional component, which you may download from BMC electronic distribution site (EPD) or retrieve from your content media.

 Installing the additional package

-To install the connector in the form of a BMC Helix Capacity Optimizationadditional package, refer to Performing system maintenance tasks instructions.
+To install the connector in the form of a BMC Helix Continuous Optimizationadditional package, refer to Performing system maintenance tasks instructions.